Health in Afghanistan: HIV

-As of 2023, more than 12,000 people are living with HIV in the country.
-According to Afghanistan's National Aids Control Program (NACP), 504 cases of HIV/AIDS were documented in late 2008.
-By the end of 2012, the number reached 1,327.
-Health officials stated that most of the HIV patients were among intravenous drug users and that 70% of them were men, 25% women, and the remaining 5% children.
-They belonged to Kabul, Kandahar and Herat, the provinces from where people make the most trips to neighboring or other foreign countries.
+Afghanistan is one of the countries with a low number of confirmed HIV-cases.
+In May of 2004, an Afghan man and his two small children died of AIDS in Kabul.
+They were registered in the country as the first AIDS victims.
+504 HIV-positive cases were documented in late 2008.
+By 2019, the number had steadily climbed to 2,923.
+Most were intravenous drug users, and 70% of them were men, 25% women, and the remaining 5% children.
+They belonged to Kabul, Kandahar and Herat, the provinces from where people make the most trips to other countries.
 Regarding Kandahar, 22 cases were reported in 2012.
-AIDS Prevention department head Dr Hamayoun Rehman said 1,320 blood samples were examined and 21 were positive.
+The government said 1,320 blood samples were examined and 21 were HIV-positive.
 Among the 21 patients, 18 were males and three were females who contracted the deadly virus from their husbands.
-He said four people had reached a critical stage while three had died.
-The main source of the disease was the use of syringes used by drug addicts.
-There are approximately 23,000 addicts in the country who inject drugs into their bodies using syringes.
+Four people had reached a critical stage while three had died.
+The main source of the disease was the use of syringes by drug addicts.
+A UNDP representative recently said that more than 12,000 Afghans may be living with HIV.
+In 2025, the government reported 300 new HIV-positive cases.